ossf/fuzz-introspector/tools/web-fuzzing-introspection/README.md

 ## Launching a local version

+This webapp currently is build, tested and run with Python 3.11.
+Other versions may work but are not officially supported.

 To launch the web app locally you need to:

 1. Create a virtual environment and install dependencies.